Resource

 They needed datasets that were realistic enough to drive rapid feature testing, stable enough for regression testing, and safe enough to use broadly inside the company and with external partners during pilots.

-DataFramer generated insurance submissions and EHRs (patient histories, encounters, labs, journeys, etc) that were reviewed by MDs and EMTs.
+DataFramer generated synthetic EHR datasets and insurance submissions (patient histories, encounters, labs, and clinical journeys) reviewed by MDs and EMTs for medical fidelity.

 Resources